So You Are Interested in Buying a Pistol For Self-Defense !

 2000s -- " " " Prescription Drugs, many times by smoking 80mg Oxicodin, but FDA changed the formula so anything over 30mg could not be powdered

 2009 -- " " " Heroin (black tar heroine) a crude compound smelling like vinegar.
 Later the imported product is of very high quality and called GunPowder.
 It is so powerful that those that used the black tar quantities of gunpowder will overdose.

-Currently 2016 the trend is moving to the theft of marijuana by attacking retail stores, customers leaving, or warehousing/manufacturing locations.
+Currently 2016 the trend is moving to the theft of marijuana by attacking retail stores, or on customers leaving, or at warehousing/manufacturing locations.
 Even some ex US Army rangers have formed a business of protecting these locations.